joakimk/testbot_cloud/README.markdown

 Work in progress!
 ----

-This is **work in progress and only partly usable yet**.
+This is **work in progress**.
 [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)...

+It works, but there are a few more things I'd like to fix before it's truly production ready.

 WIP docs below
 ----